mazerunner71/mazerunner71/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on few eCommerce projects.
+- 🌱 I’m currently learning bunch of IT stuff.
+- 👯 I’m looking to collaborate on anything.
+- 💬 Ask me about my T-Rex.

 <!--
 **mazerunner71/mazerunner71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.